Skip to main content

 The list of plants that go well with tomatoes seems to go on and on, but there are some plants that you shouldn’t keep next to your tomato crops because they can spread disease or stunt growth.
 You should keep the following as far as possible from your tomatoes.

 • Other nightshades (eggplant, potatoes, and peppers): Tomatoes are nightshades, and other nightshades don’t make for the best neighbors with them.
-Nightshades tend to attract the same diseases (such as blight) and can spread quickly.
+Nightshades tend to attract the same diseases (such as blight).

 • Brassicas: Members of the cabbage family (think cabbage, cauliflower, broccoli, and kale) can stunt tomato growth as they compete for space and nutrients.